Lionel Taylor: Legacy and honors

 In 2022, the Professional Football Researchers Association named Taylor to the PFRA Hall of Very Good Class of 2022.
 In 2001, he was inducted into the New Mexico Highlands University Athletics Hall of Fame.
 He was inducted into the West Virginia Sports Hall of Fame in 1980.
 In 1970, he was inducted into the Colorado Sports Hall of Fame, the first Bronco to be inducted.

 Taylor had a peak from 1960 to 1965 that resulted in 508 receptions for 6,424 yards and 43 touchdowns in 82 games.
 In that same time, on the NFL side, in 78 games Bobby Mitchell had 338 catches for 5,571 yards and 43 touchdowns.
 Over his entire 128 game career, Mitchell had 521 receptions for 7,954 yards (53.7 yards per game) and 65 touchdowns; while Taylor had 567 receptions and 7,195 yards in 121 games, with 45 touchdown receptions, for 59.5 yards per game.
 Mitchell finished his career with more touchdowns and receiving yards than Taylor but had fewer receptions and receiving yards per game.
 Mitchell has been inducted into the Pro Football Hall of Fame, while Taylor has not.

 In addition to being a receiver, however, during his 11 year Hall of Fame career, Mitchell rushed for 2,735 yards on 513 carries (5.3 yards per carry), with 18 rushing touchdowns; averaged 10.1 yards per return on 69 punt returns with three punt return touchdowns; and averaged 26.4 yards per return on 102 kickoff returns with another five return touchdowns.
 He finished his career with 10,689 yards from scrimmage, 14,078 all-purpose yards and 91 touchdowns.
+When Taylor left the league, he was the first player with six seasons of at least 75 receptions.
+No player had six seasons with at least 75 receptions until 1993.